Arthritis in Cats and Dogs

-As our pets get older their needs change, and unfortunately this also means that they are more susceptible to certain illnesses such as osteoarthritis, a disorder that can be very hard to identify unless you know what to look for.
+As our pets get older, their needs change.
+Unfortunately, they also become more susceptible to certain illnesses, such as arthritis, also known as osteoarthritis.
+It’s a disorder that can be very hard to identify unless you know what to look for.

-This is why it is important to bring your senior pet in for regular check-ups as many age-related illnesses, such as osteoarthritis, are avoidable if a trained Vet or Vet Nurse can identify them before they become a serious issue.
+This is why it is important to bring your senior pet in for regular check-ups, as some age-related illnesses, like arthritis, are avoidable or manageable if we can identify them before they become a serious issue.

 Some symptoms of dog arthritis are: